A quantum remark on biholomorphic mappings on the unit ball: Normalized Loewner chains on unit balls in

 \begin{definition}A (decreasing) subordination chain is a family $(f_t)_{t\geq0}$ of holomorphic functions $f_t:B\to \C^n$ such that $f_t = f_s\circ f_{s,t}$ for some holomorphic $f_{s,t}:B\to \C^n$ whenever $s\leq t$. \\ A (normalized decreasing) \emph{Loewner chain} on $B$ is a family $(f_t)_{t\geq0}$ of biholomorphic mappings $f_t:B\to f_t(B)$ such that $f_t(B) \subset f_s(B)$ whenever $s\leq t$, $f_0(z)=z$ for all $z\in B$, and $f_t(0)=0$, $Df_t(0)=e^{-t}I$ for all $t\geq 0$. \end{definition}

 Obviously, every Loewner chain is a subordination chain as $f_{s,t}$ can be defined by $f_{s,t}=f_s^{-1}\circ f_t$.
 The literature usually focuses on normalized increasing Loewner chains, which simply means that we have $f_s(B) \subset f_t(B)$ whenever $s\leq t$ and $Df_t(0)=e^tI$.
-Clearly, if $(f_t)$ is a normalized decreasing Loewner chain, then $(e^Tf_{T-t})_{0\leq t\leq T}$ is a normalized increasing Loewner chain for any $T>0$. \\ Normalized Loewner chains on the unit ball are intensively investigated in the literature.
-In particular, they are used as a tool in higher dimensional geometric function theory, see the book \cite{GK15}.\\
+Clearly, if $(f_t)_{t\geq0}$ is a normalized decreasing Loewner chain, then $(e^Tf_{T-t})_{0\leq t\leq T}$ is a normalized increasing Loewner chain for any $T>0$. \\ Normalized Loewner chains on the unit ball are intensively investigated in the literature, see the book \cite{GK03}.\\

 The following class is important to set up a differential equation for normalized Loewner chains.